MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 You should also keep the following considerations and limitations in mind when planning your upgrade:

-- If your initial clusters are running Windows Server 2008 or 2008 R2, you may need to run through the following instructions multiple times.
+- If your initial clusters are running earlier versions of Windows Server, you might need to perform multiple in-place upgrades to reach the latest version.

 - If the cluster is running virtual machines (VMs), you must run the [Update-VmVersion](/powershell/module/hyper-v/update-vmversion) command in PowerShell to upgrade the VMs after you finish upgrading the clusters.